 What if I have technical difficulties or trouble accessing the virtual meeting?

-If you encounter any difficulties during accessing the meeting, you should call the support team listed on the virtual Annual Meeting website at: 1-888-724-2416, within the U.S., U.S. territories and Canada, or 781-575-2748 outside of the U.S., U.S. territories and Canada.
+If you encounter any difficulties during accessing the meeting, you should call the support team listed on the virtual Annual Meeting website at: 1-888-724-2416.

 Why hold a virtual Annual Meeting?